rr326/ha_ll_notify/README.md

 These are just a bit more complicated.
 See **Actions** below, and read about the parameters on the [AlertifyJS website](https://alertifyjs.com/). ll_notify will simply pass through `service_data` to Alertify.

+## Automations
+You can send notifications in an automation.
+Click "ADD ACTION" and select "Call service".
+As Service, select one of the services mentioned above.
+As Service data, type something like "message: Test success".
+Finally, click the three buttons in the top right corner and select "Run" to see the result.

 ## Actions / "callbacks"

 Alertify uses callbacks after a notification is dismissed, or after a confirm dialog is accepted or rejected. ll_notify instead implements 3 types of actions: